 Our main goal was to sample the vegetation in a representative way to allow comparison with the datasets collected in 1979 (Bradfield & Porter, 1982) and 1999 (Denoth & Myers, 2007).
 Because Bradfield & Porter (1982) wanted to assess whether statistical analysis verified visual estimation of species associations, the sampling conducted in 1979 introduces a bias to statistically confirm patterns identified by subjective visual assessment.
-In 2019 we sought to sample vegetation in as close a manner as the original 1979 survey, which does not eliminate this bias.
+Denoth and Myers (2007) sought to relocate plots sampled by Bradfield & Porter (1982).
+In 2019 we sought to sample vegetation in as close a manner as the original 1979 survey, which does not eliminate bias from previous sampling designs.
 However, within the context of this sampling design we can make comparisons of changes in floristic diversity and compositional abundance.

 No permanent markers were left in Ladner Marsh, so precise transects assessed by Bradfield & Porter (1982) or Denoth & Myers (2007) were not identifiable in 2019.
-Transect endpoints were approximated within an estimated ~5 m by overlaying Figure 1 in Bradfield & Porter’s 1982 publication (Fig. 1D) on a georeferenced basemap, aligning prominent features such as tidal channel tributary junctions, marking GPS locations in Avenza Maps (Avenza Systems Inc., Ontario, Canada, v.
+Transect endpoints were approximated within an estimated ~5 m by overlaying Figure 1 in Bradfield & Porter’s 1982 publication (Fig. 1C) on a georeferenced basemap, aligning prominent features such as tidal channel tributary junctions, marking GPS locations in Avenza Maps (Avenza Systems Inc., Ontario, Canada, v.
 3.2), and finding these points in the field.
 Transect “Q” (n = 7 plots) was omitted in 1999 and 2019 due to inaccessibility through riparian forest with a dense understory of non-native Himalayan blackberry (Rubus armeniacus Focke); these plots from 1979 were not surveyed in 1999, and are not included in the present analyses.
-An additional 18 plots surveyed in 1979 and 1999 were also omitted in 2019 because of overgrowth of riparian fringe, widening of tidal channels, or variation in transect placement (Fig. 1, Table S1).
+An additional 18 plots surveyed in 1979 and 1999 were also omitted in 2019 because of overgrowth of riparian fringe, widening of tidal channels, or variation in transect placement (Table S1).
 Despite these decisions to exclude plots, Kopecký & Macek (2015) have demonstrated that uncertainty of plot location does not produce unreliable evidence of plant community changes on decadal timescales.

 Along each transect, we noted patchy species assemblages dominated by one or two species.
-We defined ‘dominance’ as a species having more than 50% cover within the patchy assemblage (Fig. 1F).
+We defined ‘dominance’ as a species having more than 50% cover within the patchy assemblage (Fig. 2).
 If patches extended along more than 10 m of transect length, or no dominant species could be determined, we sampled every 10 m of transect length; we did not consider patches adjacent to the transect.
-We placed a 1 m2 plot centered over the transect to survey species composition and cover abundance within the center of the species-dominated patch, or every 10 m of transect length, whichever distance was shorter (Fig. 1E).
+Each plot was comprised of a 1 m2 quadrat centered over the transect to survey species composition and cover abundance within the center of the species-dominated patch, or every 10 m of transect length, whichever distance was shorter (Fig. 2D).
 No patches were so small that the 1 m2 plot was less than 1 m from the boundary of the next patch.
 To record species compositional abundance, we identified all species with > 50% of their foliage-producing basal stems within the plot boundary; overhanging foliage from basal stems outside the plot were not considered.
-For clonally reproducing species (e.g., Juncus balticus), we did not attempt to distinguish stems or ramets from whole plants.
+For clonally reproducing species (e.g., Carex lyngbyei), we did not attempt to distinguish stems or ramets from whole plants.
 Aerial plot cover was estimated by modified Braun-Blanquet cover classes [0 = (0%), 1 = (< 25%), 2 = (25-50%), 3 = (50-75%), and 4 = (> 75%)].

 Taxonomy